ejmadkins/ssh-cabby/README.md

 # SSH Manager

 A CLI based terminal manager for SSH clients that groups devices based on the structure defined in the specified host file.
-The tool works in both Linux (tested on Ubuntu) and OSX environments.
+The tool works in both Linux (tested on Ubuntu) and OSX environments using modules from the Python standard library.

 1. Add host devices organised into groups to a specified host file: